ga-wdi-boston/git-workflow-teams/README.md

 - Change the color scheme of your page in your CSS.
 - Change the `<ul>` in your HTML to an `<ol>` (ordered list) and update your JavaScript accordingly.

+When your group is finished, tip your laptop screens down.

 ## Team Workflows

 So far, we've only talked about Merge and Rebase in the context of working alone.
 Here are a few examples of workflows that might get used in the field.